alenyeh1014/DataScience-TwitterAnalytics/README.md

 * Motivation:

-  - Since we are NBA sport fans and twitter lovers, we decide to work on a social media analytics project combining the skills and technologies from what I have learned to see how it works.
-Therefore, we apply Machine Learning and Deep Learning methodologies to predict the NBA game results from Twitter.
+  - Since we are NBA sport fans and twitter lovers, we decide to work on a **social media analytics** project combining the skills and technologies from we have learned to see how it works.
+Therefore, we apply **Machine Learning and Deep Learning methodologies** to predict the NBA game results from Twitter.
 Meanwhile, in order to obtain good performance of each methodology, accuracies are also important and necessary for every individual user.

 * Data and Scope: